rust-gamedev/rust-gamedev.github.io/content/news/022/index.md

 simulation, and modeling applications, through recent work by [@virtualritz].
 These features provide support for merging vertices to avoid discontinuities in simulation packages and reordering vertices to allow omitting the index buffer.
-This features have been added while preserving the original lightweight API design goal of `tobj`, making it a useful crate for a range of applications loading with OBJ files.
+These features have been added while preserving the original lightweight API design goal of `tobj`, making it a useful crate for a range of applications loading with OBJ files.